tokkonopapa/WordPress-IP-Geo-Block/README.md

 - **Service provider and API key**
     If you wish to use `IPInfoDB`, you should register from [here][register] to get a free API key and set it into the textfield.
 And `ip-api.com` and `Smart-IP.net` require non-commercial use.
-If you wish to use those, you should put a word (anything you like) into the textfield.
+If you wish to use these APIs, you should put a word (anything you like) into the textfield.

 - **Text position on comment form**
     If you wish to put some text message on your comment form, please select